 Many modern computers have nowadays been designed with a number of three caches that are independent.
 The three caches are;

 1. Instruction cache

 Instruction caches are very similar to the data caches with the only difference being that the central processing unit performs read access (the fetch instructions) only on this type of cache.

 This is the most used type of cache.
 The data cache is used to speed up the fetching of data and its storage.
 The data and instruction caches can be combined in order to reduce the cost in overhead when they are separated.

 This is a very important cache that is primarily used to speed the translation of virtual addresses to physical one for executable statements (instructions) and the data.

 The hardware components of a computer usually implement caches as blocks of memory that is used for the purpose of temporary storage of the data that is most likely to be used again.
 The Central Processing Unit (CPU), the hard drives and web browsers and servers all frequently use cache.
 A computer (CPU) cache is usually made up of a number of entries with each having a datum.
 A datum (data nugget) is a just a copy of a similar datum in a back storage.
 The entries also have tags.
-The tags are responsible for identifying the datum in the back up storage which is the copy of the entry.
+The tags are responsible for identifying the datum in the backup storage which is the copy of the entry.

 When the processor wants to read from memory and check for a copy of the data in the cache and finds it, it uses the datum in the entry.
-This is a condition called cache hit.
-If there is no copy of the data on the cache, the condition is called cache miss.
+This is a condition called a cache hit.
+If there is no copy of the data in the cache, the condition is called a cache miss.
 During this situation the processor employs some algorithms to determine which datum will be deleted from the cache to give room for the new entries.